 - An autoimmune disease

-- Are taking medications that thin the blood or block sensory sensations
+- Taking medications that thin the blood or block sensory sensations

-- Are experiencing menopause (the treatment may trigger hot flashes)
+- Experiencing menopause (the treatment may trigger hot flashes)

-Formulated with arnica, the Stone Crop Body Oil is perfect for massages.
-This hydrating body oil combines stone crop, rosehip oil and avocado oi to moisturize the skin.
+Formulated with arnica, the Stone Crop Body Oil is perfect for body massages.
+This hydrating body oil combines stone crop, rosehip oil and avocado oil to moisturize the skin.
 For both oils, dispense an appropriate amount for massage and warm it up in your hands prior to application.

 For a facial hot stone massage, Clients will enjoy the Camellia Glow Solid Face Oil from our Gemstone Collection, particularly if they are interested in the uplifting energy of gemstones like pink tourmaline.
 The Camellia Glow Solid Face Oil is formulated with powerful botanical ingredients, camellia and marula, to create an experience that’s deeply restorative and hydrating.

 Are you planning to incorporate hot stone treatments into your spa’s service menu?
 Share your experiences with this treatment in the comments below and join the conversation on social media.
 You can also find out how to become an become an Eminence Organics Spa Partner here.